-The French programme for Year 7 builds on the foundation of Key Stage 2 French.

-The Spanish programme for Year 7 is for complete beginners.

-These courses help students to progress in: learning, understanding and applying grammar listening, speaking, reading and writing skills language and language-learning skills (the ability to learn and use French more independently) awareness of different countries, cultures and peoples.
+The French and Spanish programmes for Year 8 build on the foundation of Key Stage 2 and Year 7 French and lays the basis for the IGCSE course in Years 9 and 10.
+The course helps students to continue to develop: learning, understanding and applying grammar listening, speaking, reading and writing skills language and language-learning skills (the ability to learn and use French more independently) awareness of different countries, cultures and peoples.